 This is a smallish national park, and on the surface, it doesn’t look too special.
 While it connects into the huge and spectacular forests of Kaeng Krachan National Park, the trees here seem to be mostly new growth eucalyptus and pines.
 I wouldn’t even call it jungle.
 There are also some open areas of grassland between the trees.
 It sort of seems like an area that was logged, and then partially replanted.
 There are much more scenic areas all over Thailand.
 What makes Kuiburi so special though is a population of around 230 wild elephants.
 The thin forests and open fields make seeing these amazing creatures much easier than in other areas.
 The elephants keep their distance but seem unbothered by the daily visitors.

-It’s great that so many travelers and locals today want to avoid exploitative elephant tourism and visit sanctuaries instead.
+It’s great that so many travelers and locals today want to avoid exploitative elephant tourism and visit sanctuaries instead (we also have a guide on how to book ethical elephant sanctuaries).
 But what’s even better than that, is seeing real wild elephants living completely free.
 And by visiting and supporting a place like this, you support a model of tourism that creates value for habitat conservation, which is the most important thing for the long-term survival of wild elephants in Thailand.

 How Kuiburi elephant safaris work

 This is a national park so you need to pay an entrance fee.
 Foreigners pay 200 Baht for adults and 100 for Children.
 For Thais, the price is 40 Baht for adults, 20 for children.
 When you arrive there is a parking lot, some toilets, and a ranger station.
 From here you must go by a pickup truck with a driver and guide from the park, which all together costs 850 Baht total for up to eight people.
 Considering what you’re getting this is a pretty great deal.
 If you arrive at 2 pm and want to stay out the whole time, that’s four hours with a driver and guide for around $25 USD plus the entrance price.